bioidiap/bob.devtools/doc/development.rst

    $ conda install <package>

 .. note::

-    If you want to debug a package regarding the issues showing on the ci you can use `bob.devtools`.
+    If you want to debug a package regarding an issues showing on the ci you can use `bob.devtools`.
 Make sure the conda environment containing `bob.devtools` is activated.

     .. code-block:: sh